Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Declaration of LLM usage in writing

 \section{Declaration of LLM usage in writing}

-The authors used LLMs (primarily GPT-4o) for enhancing the readability of the manuscript.
+The authors used LLMs (primarily GPT-4o and GPT 5.2 Thinking) for enhancing the readability of the manuscript.
 The authors reviewed and edited the content as needed and take full responsibility for the content of the publication.

 [title=References]

 \newrefsection